folsomcp/specpolFlow/docs-jb/Tutorials/2-Normalizing_Tutorial.md

 ## Saving normalized spectra

 **Closing the main window always automatically saves the normalized spectrum.**  However, it is a good idea to push the `fit cont.` button before closing the program.
-The program uses the current polynomials without updating them for any changes when it is close, so it is a good idea to make sure they are up to date with your final parameters.
+The program uses the current polynomials without updating them for any changes when it is closed, so it is a good idea to make sure they are up to date with your final parameters.

-The chosen parameters (after fitting) can be saved using the `save params` button, to the files:  `exclude.dat`, `poly-deg.dat`, and `params.dat`.
+The chosen parameters (after fitting) can be saved using the `save params` button to the files:  `exclude.dat`, `poly-deg.dat`, and `params.dat`.
 These files can later be loaded to start from where you left off, or for a good initial guess if you are normalizing similar spectra.
 Usually it's safest to always click this button before closing the main window, just in case you want to tweak a normalization later.

 ###  Output files
 Once the main window is closed the program will save the normalized spectrum to `[observation_file].norm`.